ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Send Data to Client

-When a player joins the game, we want to send their own data to them.
+When a player joins the game, you want to send their own data to them.
 Sending data to a client from the server can be done in a few different ways.
-Clients cannot access **Storage**, so we must retrieve the data on the server and send it to the client.
-A very good method that we will be using is **Private Networked Data**.
+Clients cannot access **Storage**, so you must retrieve the data on the server and send it to the client.
+A very good method that you will be using is **Private Networked Data**.
 This allows us to securely get the players data just to them.

 ```lua linenums="1"
 local function SendPrivateData(player, key, data)